Rural Municipality of Grahamdale

 Grahamdale is a rural municipality (RM) in the province of Manitoba in Western Canada.
 It lies in the Interlake Region.
-It was incorporated as a Local Government District (LGD) on 1 January 1945, and became a Rural Municipality in 1997.
+It was incorporated as a local government district on 1 January 1945, and became a rural municipality in 1997.

 The municipality exists in two sections that are separated by a part of the Fairford 50 Indian reserve.
 It extends from Gypsumville to Mulvihill and incorporates the former RM of Woodlea within its present boundaries.